ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 2022_06_02b_prl_code_for_probs_of_spaces_and_hyphens_in_last_and_first_names.ipynb
 for computation details.)

-For now, assign all simulants within the same household the same last name.
+For now, assign all simulants within the same household who are relatives of the reference person with have the same last name.
-This is an oversimplification as some might not be related, but will work for the simple model.
+This excludes "roommate/housemate" and "other nonrelative" to the reference person.
+This is an oversimplification as some might have different last names, but works for the initial model.

+This will not be applied to anyone in a group quarter.

 **First and middle names**